Mason Kinsey

-Mason Shane Kinsey (born August 29, 1998) is an American football wide receiver for the Tennessee Titans of the National Football League (NFL).
-He played college football at Berry College.
+Mason Shane Kinsey (born August 29, 1998) is an American professional football wide receiver and return specialist for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Berry Vikings.

 College career

 Kinsey attended Division III Berry College.
 In four seasons, he had 203 receptions for 3,343 yards and 50 touchdowns.
 Kinsey helped the Vikings win four consecutive Southern Athletic Association (SAA) championships and earn three straight bids to the NCAA Division III playoffs.
 He was a three-time All-SAA first-team honoree and was a third-team D3football.com All-American as a senior.

 Professional career

 Tennessee Titans

-Kinsey signed with the Tennessee Titans as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL Draft.
+Kinsey signed with the Tennessee Titans as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL draft.
 He was waived on September 5, 2020, during final roster cuts.

 New England Patriots

 Kinsey was signed by the New England Patriots to their practice squad on September 8, 2020.
 He was released on October 1, 2020, but was resigned on October 19.
 Kinsey was released a second time on November 18.